barronbytes/Learning-to-Code/Data-Science/Web-Scraping/Static-Scraping/README.md

 This project used "lxml" as a parser for educational purposes.
 However, this is an optional step.
 You can instead use the built-in BeautifulSoup parser of "html.parser" if you prefer.

+## Lesssons Learned

+The site [toscrape.com](https://toscrape.com/) offers static content for web scraping practice.
+[I scraped a quotes page](https://quotes.toscrape.com/) using two alternative approaches with BeautifulSoup that yielded identical results: (1) the `find` method based on attribute-value pairs, and (2) the `select_one` method based on CSS selectors.

 ## Credits & Continuation

 The following resources helped me get started: